mertcankarakaya/Dollar_rate_estimate/README.md

 ## The Results
 The result, Polynomial Regression degree that giving the lowest MSE rate value was 4th degrees.
-Then I tried to 4th degrees in Polynomial Regression and it took the result.
+Then I tried to 4th degrees in Polynomial Regression and i took the result.
 After I looked to difference between real value and estimated value.
 It gave a pretty lowest value.

 ![The result2](image/results.png)